-The immune system is composed of few types of cells including lymphocytes, macrophages, monocytes, neutrophils, and other cells such as basophils, eosinophils, and natural killer cells.
-Macrophages and monocytes are the large irregular shaped white blood cells, which stimulate antibody production in the body.
-Both these cell types are categorized under agranulocytes due to the presence of cytoplasmic granules.
+The immune system has different types of cells including lymphocytes, macrophages, monocytes, neutrophils, and other cells such as basophils, eosinophils, and natural killer cells.
+Macrophages and monocytes are the large white blood cells with an irregular shape; they stimulate antibody production in the body.
+Both these cell types are agranulocytes due to the absence of cytoplasmic granules.
 These two types of cells have similar roles in the immune system such as phagocytosis, presenting antigens to T lymphocytes, and production of cytokine that help to initiate and coordinate immune responses.

 Monocytes are irregular shaped white blood cells that circulate in the bloodstream.
-Unlike the other white blood cells, monocytes are larger and have a bean-shaped nucleus in the cell.
-When monocytes enter an organ or tissue from the bloodstream, they will be differentiated into cells called ‘macrophages’, and thus monocytes are the precursor cells of macrophages.
+Unlike other white blood cells, monocytes are large and have a bean-shaped nucleus in the cell.
+When monocytes enter an organ or tissue from the bloodstream, they will be differentiated into cells called ‘macrophages’; thus monocytes are the precursor cells of macrophages.

 Once monocytes reach an organ or a tissue from the bloodstream, they will differentiate into macrophages.
-Macrophages are large, irregular shaped, agranulated cells with large bean-shaped nucleus.
-They are capable of engulfing foreign particles, which could be a threat to human health or cause disease to human.
-This engulfing process is called phagocytosis.
-Once they engulf foreign particles or membrane bounded phagosome is formed, lysosomes release their enzymes in order to kill and digest engulfed particles.
-In addition, rapidly producing oxygen-containing free radicals in phagosomes also help to degrade the pathogens.
+Macrophages are large, irregular shaped, agranulated cells with a large bean-shaped nucleus.
+They are capable of engulfing foreign particles, which could be a threat to human health or cause diseases to humans.
+We call this engulfing process phagocytosis.
+Once they engulf foreign particles, they form a membrane-bounded phagosome surrounding them.
+Then the lysosomes release their enzymes in order to kill, and digest engulfed particles.
+In addition, rapidly produced oxygen-containing free radicals in phagosomes also help to degrade the pathogens.